LordHades/foobar/readme.md

 	/announce: will toggle announce mode, this controls whether i am announcing when i bop and when users downvote

-	/auto: will act as autodj, will hop up if there are less than 3 djs on deck
+	/autodj: will act as autodj, will hop up if there are less than 3 djs on deck

+	/autoq: will toggle auto queue, the queue will turn on when there are 5 djs on deck and will turn off once only 2 djs are on deck

 	/stalk: will follow the name after this command to the room they are currently in